 - Built Environment

-teaching and mentoring from specialists who currently work in industry.
+Teaching and mentoring from specialists who currently work in industry and higher education

 UTCs are smaller than traditional secondary schools.
 They are not academically selective and charge no fees.